Roulette Inside Bets

 The Five Number Bet

-The Five Number bet, also known as a Sucker or Basket bet, can be placed only in a game of American roulette where there are single-zero and double-zero pockets.
-As the name itself suggests, players can cover five consecutive numbers with a single chip, namely 0, 00, 1, 2, and 3.
+The Five Number bet, also known as a Sucker or Basket bet, can be placed only in American roulette, where there are single-zero and double-zero pockets.
+As the name itself suggests, players can cover five consecutive numbers with a single chip, namely 0, 00, 1, 2 and 3.
 The chips for this bet are placed on the line between the zeros and the first row of numbers.
-Should the ball land on one of these five numbers, the player will be paid out at the rate of 6 to 1.
+Should the ball land on one of these five numbers, the player will be paid at a rate of 6 to 1.

-This type of bet should not be confused with the Four Number bet – a wager which can be placed only on a French roulette table where the La Partage rule applies.
-The Four Number bet is also placed on 0, 1, 2, and 3 only, but its odds are better.
+This type of bet should not be confused with the Four Number bet – a wager that can be placed only on a French roulette table where the La Partage rule applies.
+The Four Number bet is also placed on 0, 1, 2 and 3, but its odds are better.

-Five Number bets are considered the worst type of wager to make on a roulette table, so players are recommended to steer clear of them.
-In American roulette, the house edge is 5.26% on all inside and outside bets, the Five Number bet being the only exception – it gives the house a whooping advantage of 7.9%.
+Five Number bets are considered the worst type of wager to make on a roulette table, so players are advised to steer clear of them.
+In American roulette, the house edge is 5.26% on all inside and outside bets, the Five Number bet being the only exception – it gives the house a whopping advantage of 7.9%.

 Player wagers £1 on a five line bet that covers 0 (green), 00 (green), 1 (red), 2 (black), 3 (red).
 If the ball lands on one of the chosen numbers they will collect a total of £7.